Socialist Party of America: Realignment, civil rights movement and the war on poverty

 In 1958, the party admitted to its ranks the members of the recently dissolved Independent Socialist League, which had been led by Max Shachtman.
-Shachtman had developed a Marxist critique of Soviet Communism as "bureaucratic collectivism", a new form of class society that was more oppressive than any form of capitalism.
+Shachtman had developed a Marxist critique of Soviet Communism as "bureaucratic collectivism", a new form of class society more oppressive than any form of capitalism.
 Shachtman's theory was similar to that of many dissidents and refugees from communism, such as the theory of the "new class" proposed by Yugoslavian dissident Milovan Đilas (Djilas).
-Shachtman was an extraordinary public speaker and formidable in debate and his intelligent analysis attracted young socialists like Irving Howe and Michael Harrington.
-Shachtman's denunciations of the Soviet 1956 invasion of Hungary attracted younger activists like Tom Kahn and Rachelle Horowitz.
+Shachtman was an extraordinary public speaker and a formidable debater, and his intelligent analysis attracted young socialists like Irving Howe and Michael Harrington.
+Shachtman's denunciations of the Soviet invasion of Hungary attracted younger activists like Tom Kahn and Rachelle Horowitz.

-Shachtman's youthful followers were able to bring new vigor into the party and Shachtman encouraged them to take positions of responsibility and leadership.
+Shachtman's youthful followers brought new vigor into the party, and he encouraged them to take positions of responsibility and leadership.
 As a young leader, Harrington sent Kahn and Horowitz to help Bayard Rustin with the civil rights movement.
-Rustin had helped to spread pacificism and non-violence to leaders of the civil rights movement like Martin Luther King Jr. while Kahn and Horowitz quickly became close assistants of Rustin.
-The civil rights movement benefited from intelligence and analysis of Shachtman and increasingly of Kahn.
+Rustin had helped to spread pacificism and non-violence to leaders of the civil rights movement like Martin Luther King Jr., while Kahn and Horowitz quickly became close assistants of Rustin.
+The civil rights movement benefited from Shachtman's intelligence and analysis and increasingly from Kahn's.
 Rustin and his young aides, dubbed the Bayard Rustin Marching and Chowder Society by Harrington, organized many protest activities.
-The young socialists helped Rustin and A. Philip Randolph organize the 1963 March on Washington, where King delivered his "I Have a Dream" speech.
+The young socialists helped Rustin and Randolph organize the 1963 March on Washington, where King delivered his "I Have a Dream" speech.

-Harrington soon became the most visible socialist in the United States when his The Other America became a best seller, following a long and laudatory New Yorker review by Dwight Macdonald.
+Harrington soon became the most visible socialist in the United States when his The Other America became a best-seller after The New Yorker ran a long, laudatory review by Dwight Macdonald.
 Harrington and other socialists were called to Washington, D.C., to assist the Kennedy administration and then the Johnson administration's war on poverty and Great Society.